dotnet/reactive/Ix.NET/Documentation/adr/0002-System-Linq-Async-In-Net10.md

 * Method hidden in `ref` assembly, available in `System.Linq.AsyncEnumerable`
 * Method hidden in `ref` assembly, available in `System.Interactive.Async`
 * Method visible but marked as `Obsolete`, with new but slightly different equivalent available in `System.Linq.AsyncEnumerable`

+### TFMs

+We want to keep the TFMs for all Ix.NET packages exactly the same in this version, because the only reason for Ix.NET v7 to exist is to deal with the new existence of `System.Linq.AsyncEnumerable`.

+There is one issue with this.
+If a project has a `net6.0` target and tries to use `System.Linq.AsyncEnumerable`, it produces a build warning, saying that it's not supported on that runtime.
+Although we don't like having this build warning, we are currently intending not to do anything about it, because we believe that messing with the TFMs is likely to have unintended consequences.

+If it turns out that this does cause problems, we'll revisit this and do a new release.

 ## Consequences